 A. Yes, it would—Hoot Lake Solar will be within part of the property area outlined in the Northeast River Reach Small Area Plan.
 We don’t have additional details about the city’s long-term plans for the area but encourage you to reach out to the city directly with any questions.

-Q. Will employees from the retiring Hoot Lake Plant have job opportunities with Hoot Lake Solar?
+Q. Did employees from the retired Hoot Lake Plant have job opportunities with Hoot Lake Solar?

 A. We’re expecting that Hoot Lake Solar maintenance will be minimal.
-So while there may not be job opportunities at Hoot Lake Solar, we’re encouraging and assisting, when possible, the employees currently at Hoot Lake Plant to continue their career with our company.
+So while there may not be job opportunities at Hoot Lake Solar, we encouraged and assisted, when possible, Hoot Lake Plant employees to continue their career with our company.